 The preliminary results are very promising.
 Our work suggests that by changing the way that questions are asked, it is possible to reduce the subjectivity, vagueness, and inaccuracy of earwitness testimony.

-As our work on the projects draws to an end, we will invite police legal professionals to a workshop held at Nottingham Trent University.
+As our work on the projects draws to an end, we would like to invite police and legal professionals to a workshop held at Nottingham Trent University.
 The workshop will provide an opportunity for us to disseminate our findings and demonstrate the resulting procedures.
 The views of police personnel are extremely valuable to us, as they help to maximise the impact of our research.
 Most crucially, the workshop will help us to learn more about issues that might be relevant in practice so that any recommendations we ultimately make will be both practicable and useful.
+The workshop will be held at Nottingham Trent University (city campus), on 11th September 2018, 17:30 – 19:30 (tea, coffee, wine and nibbles provided).
+Please contact Harriet Smith (firstname.lastname@example.org) before 31 August to find out more, and to book your place.

 If you would like to discuss any aspect of this research with us, we would be very happy to hear from you.